 By the love he feels for her.

 She can feel it through the bond, feels it even more when he melds with her.
 She begins to cry as he kisses her again.
 His hands roam everywhere, and he keeps saying her name in a way she's never heard.

 When he comes, he buries his face in her neck.
 He pulls her to him, and she hears him whisper, "Christine.
 My love."

 All these years, she thinks.
 All these years.
 And finally.

 "Come back to the house," he says, and she follows him willingly.

-Even after all these years, she will follow him.
-She is his wife.
+Even after all these years, she'll follow him.
+She's his wife.